 2. TV/Radio Commercials

 I do a solid amount of TV and Radio commercials.
-A lot of it ends up falling back into the realm of hospitals and clinics as well as education and higher learning.
+A lot of it is in the realm of hospitals and clinics as well as education and higher learning but my voice is also used to sell outdoor equipment, luxury items and so on.

 3. Corporate Narration